Recall election: Colombia

 In Colombia, the recall referendum was included by the constitution in 1991.
 The constitutional replacement was launched as an answer to the movement known as la séptima papeleta (the seventh ballot), which requested a constitutional reform to end violence, narcoterrorism, corruption and increasing citizenship apathy.
 The definition of recall referendum in relation to programmatic vote was approved.
 It obliges candidates running for office to register a government plan which is later on considered to activate the recall.
 Since the time the mechanism was regulated by Law 134 in 1994, until 2015, 161 attempts led 41 referendums and none of them succeeded since the threshold of participation was not reached.
 In 2015, a new law (303/2015) reduced the number of signatures required to activate a recall referendum (from 40 per cent to 30 per cent of the total of votes obtained by the elected authority) and the threshold (dropping from the 50 per cent to the 40 per cent of valid votes on the day of the elections of the challenged authority).
 The change in the regulation, also quickening the registration of promoters, led to a considerable increase in the number of attempts.

+Cuba

+According to its constitution, Cuba is a socialist republic in which all members of representative bodies of state power are subject to recall by the masses.
+As a principle of soviet democracy, similar recall provisions have been included in the constitutions of many other communist countries, including that of the Soviet Union.
+Although allowable according to law, in practice the right of recall was never used.